 6. ADDITIONAL EXHIBITS: CONTRACTOR shall comply with the terms and conditions of the Exhibits listed below and identified with a checked box, which are by this reference made a part of this Agreement.
-Complete Exhibits D, Ε, F, G, G-1, and Н be viewed can at http://tularecountycounsel.org/default/index.cfm/public-information/
+Complete Exhibits D, E, F, G, G-1, and H can be viewed at http://tularecountycounsel.org/default/in-dex.cfm/public-information/